 DoDonPachi's scoring system is rather simple in theory:

-However, with all the supposed simplicity, it's also filled with lots of obscure tricks and strategies the world record holders use, which haven't been made public.
+However, with all the supposed simplicity, it's also filled with lots of obscure tricks and strategies the world record holders use, which still haven't been made public.
 Some of them are completely unknown to the western players, even though DDP has seen very fierce competition due to its popularity.

 The current world record with A-L ship type is 748,414,350, by SOF-WTN.
 According to the experts, WTN dies on the true last boss once (